puppetlabs/ezbake/COMMITTERS.md

 applied to the stable release and the development branch.
 In this situation the change set needs to be committed to multiple base branches.
 This section provides a guide for how to merge patches into these branches, e.g.
-`stable` is patched, how should the changes be applied to `master`?
+`stable` is patched, how should the changes be applied to `main`?

 First, rebase the change set onto the `stable` branch.
 Next, merge the change set into the `stable` branch using a merge commit.
-Once merged into `stable`, merge the same change set into `master` without doing a rebase as to preserve the commit identifiers.
+Once merged into `stable`, merge the same change set into `main` without doing a rebase as to preserve the commit identifiers.
 This merge strategy follows the [git flow](http://nvie.com/posts/a-successful-git-branching-model/) model.
 Both of these change set merges should have a merge commit which makes it much easier